-Latest information about new world coin types and varieties.
-Will post mainly information about official and legal tender coins.
+Latest numismatic news and information about coin types and varieties released worldwide.
+Focused mainly on official and legal tender issues.

 I find this issue very intriguing.
 Perhaps these official preview pictures give a misleading impression, but to me all that very fine detail makes them look like coins that carry pictures applied by a "printing" technique (i.e., rather like colour coins).
 My point is, I don't think I've ever come across an issue of a set of regular circulation coins produced employing such a - presumably relatively expensive - technique (though a few countries, e.g. Canada, have issued inexpensive, coloured commemorative coins that are meant for circulation as well).All I could find out was that these coins were to be produced in South Africa.
 Does anyone know more about how they will be made (or if they will, in reality, actually show all that fine detail visible in the picture above)?

 Hello d,The pictures shown are just the artwork.
 The eventual coins will look very different, though I don't know what the specifications will be.
 For an example, look at the artwork compared to the finished versions of the Colombia 2012 set.
 Look particularly at the frog design:1] Artwork.http://www.worldofcoins.eu/forum/index.php/topic,14582.msg107584.html#msg1075842] Finished designs.http://www.worldofcoins.eu/forum/index.php/topic,15809.msg119797.html#msg119797See also this topic for more info on the Zambia issue:http://www.worldofcoins.eu/forum/index.php/topic,13372.0.htmlYou can see masses of artwork in our "Unrealised designs" section:http://www.worldofcoins.eu/forum/index.php/board,93.0.htmlPhil ( on the forum).